top of page

 Course Objectives

-1. To develop teachers’ understanding of Military English as a branch of ESP and its absolute and variable characteristics.
+1. To develop teachers’ understanding of Military English as a branch of ESP, including its absolute and variable characteristics.

-2. To develop teachers’ knowledge of NATO, NATO BILC and STANAG 6001, and to apply this knowledge effectively in lesson planning, teaching and assessment.
+6. To develop teachers’ knowledge of STANAG 6001 levels and descriptors and apply them to lesson planning, task design and assessment.

 Who Should Study the Certificate in Teaching Military English?